AdmiralXy/42fwa/ex02/Cinema/README.md

 * Registration
 * Authentication
 * Profile page
-* Saving the current user in the session
+* Saving the current user in an HTTP session
 * Embedded database with initial schema and data
+* Logging of authorized users with date and IP
+* Uploading a profile picture

 ### Quick start